openrewrite/rewrite-docs/reference/recipes/yaml/deleteproperty.md

 {% endtab %}
 {% endtabs %}

-Recipes can also be activated directly from the commandline by adding the argument `-Drewrite.activeRecipescom.yourorg.DeletePropertyExample`
+Recipes can also be activated directly from the commandline by adding the argument `-Drewrite.activeRecipes=com.yourorg.DeletePropertyExample`